dinistiq

 } // RegisterableServlet

 So a servlet has to tell which url patterns its requests should meet, to be able to handle them.
-Additionally it tells an order number to sort all available servlets to provide a certain precedency rule for them.
+Additionally, it tells an order number to sort all available servlets to provide a certain precedence rule for them.

 Custom Class Resolver